drewschield/hirundo_speciation_genomics/README.md

 Note, I installed a number of these programs to my [conda](https://docs.conda.io/en/latest/) environment, or installed via a virtual environment (details below).

 [Back to top](#contents)

+## Genome data processing and variant calling

+In progress...

 ## Appendix